FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 Up to $2,000

-Use by Dec.
+Expired Dec.
 31, 2025

-What is the heat pump tax credit?
+How to claim the heat pump tax credit

 Hide details

 The 25C Energy Efficient Home Improvement Tax Credit provides a tax credit for eligible heat pumps up to 30% of project costs, capped at $2,000.
-All purchases and installations must be completed before Dec.
+All purchases and installations must be completed by Dec.
 31, 2025.

-Heat pumps are just one of the home improvements that may qualify for the 25C Energy Efficient Home Improvement Credit, all of which expire on Dec.
+Heat pumps are just one of the home improvements that may qualify for the 25C Energy Efficient Home Improvement Credit, all of which expired on Dec.
 31, 2025.
 Projects like energy-efficient doors, insulation, and heat pump water heaters may qualify as well.

 Project Type:Electrical componentsHow much funding can you receive from 25C for qualifying projects?: